 The ISO you choose does not impact development (unless you choose to push/pull your film).
 You can simply think of it as over/under-exposure with minimal or no danger of losing data.
 Your lab will do fine processing Metropolis as they would any other C-41; there’s no need to inform them of this peculiar property.
 However, as a photographer, you should understand that there is no DX code on the canisters, which will default most film cameras that read it to ISO 100.

-When it comes to exposure latitude, Metropolis is very forgiving.
+When it comes to dynamic range, Metropolis is very versatile.
 And since the colour it captures isn’t particularly realistic, it’s a little hard to tell if it was over- or under-exposed, given that you can easily adjust the brightness of the print or JPEG file.

 My personal preference is to shoot it at ISO400 as it tends to produce the least amount of green cast and preserve more saturation in mid-tones.